blur-network/dpow-blur/README.md

 Example:

 User input:

 ```
 print_pool
 ```

-Terminal output:
+Example output of a transaction that has 5 notarization signatures:

 ```
 Pending Notarization Transactions:
 =======================================================
-id: 3202e96a36d74d6fc9a16211859c1c241cd3bc3f07143f3fbd3b95f65529b977
+id: 17580a0301cdc9a144ec2e1b64c5abaa037a661f72e433c3ffe4ccaab68278e6
+ptx_hash: ba1a75d844176a11399b9cc2794667c00e6058c11121fcdd3c492c788232e082
-sig_count: 1
+sig_count: 5
-signers_index:  51 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1 -1
+signers_index:  21 00 47 51 63 -1 -1 -1 -1 -1 -1 -1 -1
-blob_size: 52736
+blob_size: 53339
-fee: 0.019509880000
+fee: 0.059609100000
-fee/byte: 0.000000369953
+fee/byte: 0.000001117551
-receive_time: 1569443965 (22 seconds ago)
+receive_time: 1572826688 (21 seconds ago)
 relayed: no
 do_not_relay: F
 kept_by_block: F
 double_spend_seen: F
-max_used_block_height: 1341
+max_used_block_height: 1685
-max_used_block_id: 525af472e44ea82e6f6b39c25ebc5f83b3fc157a9541cdba18cbf32cd69cd43f
+max_used_block_id: f2baa5004efe3d983dc167d3d25d113acfaf4625ac93403011a09d53d94ae8ad
 last_failed_height: 0
 last_failed_id: 0000000000000000000000000000000000000000000000000000000000000000
 ```

+**Notes on fields not present in a standard BLUR tx:**

+`ptx_hash` is the hash of a corresponding `ptx_blob` binary archive.
+This archive contains all transaction data from the previous signer, for the next signer to add to their vectorized txs.

-`sig_count` is a count of signatures currently added to the transaction. `signers_index` is an array with 13 values, each of which corresponds to a Notary Node, and their row number in the hardcoded pubkeys (from the `NotariesElected1` table, located in `src/komodo/komodo_notaries.h`).
+`sig_count` is a count of signatures currently added to the transaction.

+`signers_index` is an array with 13 values, each of which corresponds to a Notary Node, and their row number in the hardcoded pubkeys.

 If the value is not a default `-1`, the number should correspond to a notary node that has already signed and appended their transactions to the pending request, in time-sequential order.

 Because these notarization transactions use a completely separate validation structure (located in `src/cryptonote_basic/verification_context.h`), they will not validate as normal transactions until `sig_count` reaches a point of being greater than `13`.

-At this point, the `ntz_tx_verification_context` will be converted to the standard
-`tx_verification_context`, and relayed to the network as a normal transcation.
+At that point, the `ntz_tx_verification_context` will be converted to the standard `tx_verification_context`, and relayed to the network as a normal transcation.
 Prior to this point, the separate context will prevent a transaction from being treated as a normal transaction, or validated as such by other nodes.

-<br></br>
+<br><br>

 <h2 id="rpc-calls"> RPC Calls for KMD-BLUR Data </h2>